osctl - command line interface for container management.

 On the source node, a public/private key pair is needed.
 It can be generated by

-, or the keys can be manually installed to paths given by
+send key gen, or the keys can be manually installed to paths given by

-send key path public
+send key path public and send key path private.
+Through another

 communication channel, picked at your discretion, the public key of the source